South African Communist Party: Fight against apartheid

 The SACP played a role in the development of the Freedom Charter through its cadres who were openly active in the Congress Alliance and in the Party's underground organisation.
 In the same vein the Party played an important role in the evolution of the Alliance and the development of the liberation movement in South Africa.

-As the National Party increased repression in response to increased black pressure and radicalism throughout the 1950s, the ANC, previously committed to non-violence, turned towards the question of force.
+As the National Party increased repression in response to increased black pressure and radicalism throughout the 1950's the ANC, previously committed to non-violence, turned towards the question of force.
 A new generation of leaders, led by Nelson Mandela and Walter Sisulu recognised that the Nationalists were certain to ban the ANC and so make peaceful protest all but impossible.

 They allied themselves with the communists to form Umkhonto we Sizwe ("Spear of the Nation") which began a campaign of terror by bombing civilian targets like shopping malls and restaurants.
 However the leaders of Umkhonto were soon arrested and jailed and the liberation movement was left weak and with an exiled leadership.
 Communist Joe Slovo was Chief of Staff of Umkhonto; his wife and fellow SACP cadre Ruth First was perhaps the leading theoretician of the revolutionary struggle the ANC were engaged in.
 The ANC itself, though, remained broadly social democratic in outlook.

 In exile, communist nations provided the ANC with funding and firearms.
 Gradual work by the ANC slowly rebuilt the organisation inside South Africa, and the ANC was able to capitalise on the wave of anger amongst young South Africans during and after the Soweto uprising of 1976.

 Eventually external pressures and internal ferment made even many strong supporters of apartheid recognise that change had to come and a long process of negotiations began which resulted, in 1994, in the defeat of the National Party after forty-six years of rule.